thautwarm/flowpython/ReadMe.rst

         # which equals to
         as-with x def as-with y def as-with z def x+y+z

-And we know that there is some powerful tool in some FP languages, like
+And we know that there are some powerful tools in some FP languages, like

 * **Pattern matching**